 H. H. Hammer, National Secretary, Chairman.

 A. A. Boyer, Illinois.

-Michael Crowley, New Hampshire.
+ael Crowley, New Hampshire.

 W. S. Beilby, New York.

-S. L. Carpenter, Iowa.
+a.
+L. Carpenter, Iowa.

 Commander-in-Chief: The members of the Credentials Committee will please assemble and attend to their duties.